austinwli/austinwli.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am currently a senior at [Harvard](https://www.harvard.edu/) studying Physics and Computer Science.
 Welcome to my page!
-Feel free to peruse and reach out if you have any questions about any of my work.

 ## I like thinking about
 - Quantum computing/quantum information